-Milton Regis Dental Care is in Sittingbourne and provides NHS and private dental care and treatment for adults and children.
+Eastleigh Dental Practice is in Cheam in the London Borough of Sutton and provides NHS and private dental care and treatment for adults and children.

 There is level access to the practice for people who use wheelchairs and those with pushchairs.
 Car parking spaces, including dedicated parking for people with disabilities, are available near the practice.